 Members of our team helped the Hemlock Society defeat a legislative attempt in Washington, DC that aimed to outlaw physician-assisted suicide in every state.
 While challenging this proposed policy, we helped position the Hemlock Society as the voice of reason and a leading advocate for patient rights and death with dignity.

-We also contacted the news team at 60 Minutes and offered the Hemlock Society as a resource for additional information and a place where media calls could also be directed.
+We contacted the news team at 60 Minutes and offered the Hemlock Society as a resource for additional information.

 The Result: In just one week, the campaign generated more 125 media placements around the world, including television, radio, newspapers, and magazines.
 Newsweek, Time, USA Today, Good Morning America, and many other news organizations featured interviews from the Hemlock Society.
 The coverage built awareness, understanding, and support for the issue of physician-assisted suicide.
 Shortly thereafter, the proposed legislation to outlaw physician-assisted suicide stalled in committee hearings.

 A member of our team helped the National Cattlemen’s Association build one of the most powerful grassroots political networks in the United States.
 This political clout helped the cattle industry shape public policy in its favor on numerous issues, including public land rights, private property rights, international trade and others.

 The Challenge: In 1988, U.S. cattle producers faced numerous public policy threats in Washington, DC.
 Meanwhile, the cattle industry was becoming fragmented between sectors and was weakened by consolidation within sectors.
 As a result, the National Cattlemen’s Association faced a rapidly dropping membership base, which impaired its political clout and financial base.